-As a Minden, Shreveport, LA. businessowner, you need some of the same commercial insurance coverages for the cars, trucks, vans or other vehicles used in your business as you do for vehicles used for personal travel.
+As a Minden, Shreveport, Webster Parrish LA businessowner, you need some of the same commercial insurance coverages for the cars, trucks, vans or other vehicles used in your business as you do for vehicles used for personal travel.

 We offer all the standard coverage plus many options for the vehicles you own, lease or rent for use in your business.
 We can help you choose a package of coverage that fits your business needs.

 Your Businessowners Policy (BOP) does not provide any coverage for vehicles, so you must have a separate policy.

 Most states require you to purchase liability insurance for bodily injury and property damage that may result from a vehicle accident occurring while you or someone from your organization is driving on business.
 Many states also require you to have uninsured/underinsured motorists coverage and/or medical payments coverage (known as Personal Injury Protection (PIP) in some states).
 You can also purchase physical damage coverage for vehicles your business owns, leases or hires.

 The Business Auto Coverage Form (BACF) is the most commonly used contract for providing business auto liability insurance.
 Although the form refers only to “autos,” autos are defined to include cars, trucks, trailers, vans or other vehicles designed for use on public roads.

 Each vehicle you use in your business can be separately “scheduled,” or listed on your policy along with corresponding coverages.
 In other words, you can choose different coverages, for your various vehicles, depending on the vehicle’s characteristics and the coverage you need for it.

 Your insurance agent will ask in detail how you use vehicles in your business; who will be driving them; whether you own, rent or lease; and whether you and your employees are likely to be driving their own cars for your business.
 The answers to these questions will indicate the types of coverage you need.